-Execution Caching uses the Scheduler Service and the scheduling user interface to cache the data and set the refresh intervals.
-When caching is enabled for a report, a caching schedule is created for that report which determines how often the data is refreshed.
+Execution Caching uses the Scheduler Service to cache the data at set refresh intervals.
+When caching is enabled for a report, a caching schedule is created that determines how often the data is refreshed.
 Scheduler Services need to be enabled for the user or users who will be setting the caches; however, users who only need to view the cached reports do not need to have scheduling enabled.

 Cache Visibility Settings

 The userId and companyId parameters must exist and have default values assigned to them in order to be able to enable execution caching.
 These parameters are used to assign visibility permissions to cached data.

 The following Admin Console settings that affect access to some schedule recurrence options will also affect the recurrence options available in the execution caching window: